-Identity Theft Prevention
+Identity Theft Prevention Programs

-As one of the fastest growing crimes in the U.S., identity theft affects twice the number of older adults as the rest of the population-approximately 8.3 million Americans overall.
-(Federal Trade Commission, 2006 Identity Theft Survey Report)
+As one of the fastest growing crimes in the U.S., identity theft affects twice the number of older adults as the rest of the population- of the approximate 17.6 million Americans who reported identity theft claims in 2014, nearly 7.7 million of them were age 50 or older, according to the Bureau of Justice Statistics.
+Only 8% of reported complaints in 2014 concerning identity theft were reported to police or law enforcement.